Table of Contents

-Home Location Register
+Home Location Register (HLR) look-up system

-Having doubts whether numbers in your contact database are correct or want to check what operators are you clients using?
-Use the HLR (Home Location Register) check-up service!
+Have doubts about whether the numbers in your contact database are correct?
+Want to check what operators your clients are using?

 Remember the GDPR!

-Start listening to the clients
+Start listening to your clients

 SMS rates for Long code